NMoroney/MachineLearningAndColor/src/mlcolor_dbscan/readme.md

 ## Machine Color Learning : DBSCAN Clustering

-For input human labeled red, green and blue values the [DBSCAN algorithm](https://scikit-learn.org/dev/modules/generated/sklearn.cluster.DBSCAN.html) is used to cluster the data.
+For input human labeled red, green and yellow values the [DBSCAN algorithm](https://scikit-learn.org/dev/modules/generated/sklearn.cluster.DBSCAN.html) is used to cluster the data.

 [DBSCAN](https://en.wikipedia.org/wiki/DBSCAN) is an abbreviation for "Density-based spatial clustering of applications with noise".